Hero Glamour BS6: Introduction

 Hero Glamour BS6: Ride & Handling

-As we mentioned above, the 2020 Hero Glamour BS6 is offered with two different trim levels - Drum and Disc.
-The Drum brake variant costs INR 69,750 (ex-showroom, Delhi), while the Disc brake variant carries a price tag of INR 73,250 (ex-showroom, Delhi).
+As we mentioned above, the Hero Glamour BS6 is offered with two different trim levels - Drum and Disc.
+The Glamour bike price in 2021 starts from INR 73,200* and goes up to INR 75,000* for the drum variant. while the Disc brake variant carries a price tag ranging from INR 76,700 to INR 77,900.
 The disc brake trim is Rs 3,500 costlier than the drum brake variant, which we feel is well justified when it comes to safety.
-Overall, the 2020 Hero Glamour BS6 looks good, gets a more refined motor and comes packed with a host of new safety and convenience features.
-We feel that the Hero Glamour is a much better package than its previous iteration.
+Overall, the Hero Glamour BS6 looks good, gets a more refined motor and comes packed with a host of new safety and convenience features.
+We feel that the Hero Glamour BS6 is a much better package than its previous iteration.